-Trying to fight anything is a waste of time.
-It is like trying to fight darkness - no matter how hard you try, you will not succeed.
+Being against anything is a waste of time.
+It is like trying to fight darkness— no matter how hard you try, you will not succeed.
 Is it not easier and effective to light a candle, instead?
 The moment you focus on bringing in light, the darkness around you vanishes.

 Dr Wayne Dyer writes, "Everything you are against weakens you.
 Everything you are for empowers you."
 Shifting your focus, thoughts and action/s can help you attract what you really desire.
 Stop fighting the negatives in your life and resolve to bring in what you really want.

-In the example cited earlier, overweight individuals would have done well by just thinking and acting towards their healthier and fitter selves.
-Here is how it works: when you demonstrate love, instead of hatred for your body, you will find yourself acting in loving ways.
+In the example cited earlier, overweight individuals would do well by just thinking and acting towards their healthier and fitter selves.
+Here is how it works: when you demonstrate love for your body, instead of hatred for your excess weight, you will find yourself acting in loving ways.
 Love provides you with all the energy you want.
 It will also automatically motivate you to give up nutritionally empty foods, laziness, procrastination, and all the self-defeating habits that come in your way of becoming a fitter self.

 Think of larger goals

 We have all heard of Mother Teresa's thoughtful quip, when an activist group asked her if she would join them in their march against the Vietnam War: "No, I won't march against the War with you, but if you have a march for peace, I'll be there."
 Mother Teresa knew that being against anything only expands its disagreeable nature, or intensity.